Is it time to ditch disposable vapes?

 Sadly, the amount of counterfeit devices on the UK Market today is high and these are normally sold via online marketplaces or from a non-reputable vape retailer.
 Trading standards are wading in and clamping down hard on this and have seized tens of thousands of counterfeit disposable vaping devices to date, but there are still far more out there on the market.
 These counterfeit devices have not had to pass any regulatory checks and could be very harmful to your health if used.

-I’ve written an article on the topic of counterfeit disposable vapes and what is being done to combat these being sold on today’s market.
-You can read that HERE
+I’ve written an article on the topic of counterfeit disposable vapes and what is being done to combat these being sold on today’s market which you can read by clicking the link

 What is the vape juice used in Disposable Vapes?